The Lancet June 12, 1999

 Setting

-Population Stable patients (aged 40-80) with symptomatic chronic heart failure (NYHA class II-IV) and a left ventricular ejection fraction ≤0.40, currently on optimal standard therapy.
+Population Patients aged 40-80 years with symptomatic chronic heart failure (NYHA functional class II-IV) for at least 3 months, an ejection fraction of 0.40 or less, stabilized on optimum standard therapy.

 Study Limitations